irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 ## SECTION 2: LESSON INTRODUCTION

 **Concrete Experience / Motivator:**
-NOTE: This concrete experience is designed to engage students and introduce the topic of AI content detection.
+NOTE: This concrete experience is designed to engage students and introduce the topic of Synthetic Content detection.
 NOTE: In this lesson Synthetic content means AI-generated content
 NOTE: Go to Slide 1